-Do you toss and turn from side to side in bed and can't get a good night's sleep even after what feels like the thousandth sleep?
-Then you're not alone: according to estimates, sleep problems affect around one in three people in Germany.
+Are you tossing and turning from side to side in bed and can't get any rest even after what feels like the thousandth sheep?
+Then you're not alone: according to estimates sleep problems in Germany affect around one in three people in Germany.
 Although occasional problems with falling asleep and staying asleep are nothing to worry about, the resulting lack of sleep can significantly affect your performance, motivation and quality of life.

 In our article, you can find out which factors disturb your sleep and which tips you can use to effectively counteract your sleep problems.